Kamikaze (typhoon): In myth

 In popular Japanese myths at the time, the god Raijin was the god who turned the storms against the Mongols.
 Other variations say that the gods Fūjin, Ryūjin or Hachiman caused the destructive kamikaze.

 As a metaphor

 The name given to the storm, kamikaze, was later used during World War II as nationalist propaganda for suicide attacks by Japanese pilots.
 The metaphor meant that the pilots were to be the "Divine Wind" that would again sweep the enemy from the seas.
-This use of kamikaze has come to be the common meaning of the word in English.
+This use of kamikaze has come to be the common meaning of the word in the English lexicon.